 Note that emailed instructions can followed up by the fraudster with a phone call to check on the status of the payments or more urgent instructions to get the payment made.
 The more urgent these requests for payment, the more wary you should be.

-- Set up you email servers so that email from external sources that claim to be from your domain
+- Set up your email servers so that email from external sources that claim to be from your domain sre blocked

 - Use the SPF record in your DNS entry to state which email servers are allowed to send email for your domain.